-Tobacco smoking is a significant risk factor for both viral and bacterial infections of the respiratory system, with smokers five times as likely to develop influenza and twice as likely to have pneumonia.
-It may therefore be an important factor worsening the impact of SARS-CoV-2.
-There is evidence from case series that smoking is associated with more severe disease, a greater risk of intensive care unit admission and excess mortality in people with COVID-19 admitted to hospital.11-14 However, some reports have suggested that although smoking-related disease is common in patients with COVID-19, current smoking rates in hospitalised patients are lower than would be expected from population smoking prevalence.
-While some studies have looked specifically at current smoking,12-14 others combined current and ex-smokers, and smoking prevalence in these samples suggest data may have been incomplete.
-It is important to be able to distinguish the effect of current smoking from the impact on long-term conditions caused by former smoking, in order to guide the appropriate prioritisation of smoking cessation as part of the global response to COVID-19.
+Tobacco smoking is a significant risk factor for both viral and bacterial infections of the respiratory system, 89 with smokers five times as likely to develop influenza and twice as likely to have pneumonia.
+10 It may therefore be an important factor worsening the impact of SARS-CoV-2.
+There is evidence from case series that smoking is associated with more severe disease, a greater risk of intensive care unit admission and excess mortality in people with COVID-19 admitted to hospital 4 11-14 However, some reports admitted to hospital.
+However, some reports have suggested that although smoking-related disease is common in patients with COVID-19, current smoking rates in hospitalised patients are lower than would be expected from population smoking prevalence.
+While some studies have looked specifically at current smoking, 12-14 others combined current and ex-smokers, 411 and smoking prevalence in these samples suggest data may have been incomplete.
+It is important to be able to distinguish the effect of current smoking from the impact uses related to text on long-term conditions caused by former smoking, in order to guide the appropriate prioritisation of smoking cessation as part of the global response to COVID-19.